 This allows them to take in large amounts of seawater as they swim.
 This water passes through their filters and provides them with plenty of food.

-Marine mammals use raptorial feeding methods underwater.
-This is a method commonly used by dolphins and seals despite having mouths that are full of razor-sharp teeth.
+Many marine mammals use raptorial feeding methods underwater.
+Dolphins and seals commonly use this method despite having mouths full of razor-sharp teeth.